NYC declares health emergency amid measles outbreak in Brooklyn

 "It is an unusual action for us to take, but it is a reflection about the seriousness of this disease," he said.

-The announcement comes a day after the city health department ordered yeshivas in Brooklyn to exclude from classes all students who aren't vaccinated against measles or face violations and possible closure.
+The announcement comes a day after the city health department ordered yeshivas in Brooklyn to exclude from classes all students who are not vaccinated against measles or face violations and possible closure.

 The outbreak started when an unvaccinated child acquired measles on a visit to Israel, where a large outbreak of the disease is occurring, according to the city health department’s website.